alpatricio10/recipe-service/README.md

 # Recipe Service
-This service facilitates recipe management for the Recime app.
+A demo project for recipe management within the Recime app.